 How To Make Keto Green Bean Casserole

-Start by prepping your ingredients.
+To make Keto Green Bean Casserole, start by prepping your ingredients.
 You’ll need to trim the ends off of the green beans, slice the mushrooms and cut your onion into strips.
 Then cook the green beans in boiling water for 5-10 minutes, saute the mushrooms and make the cashew cream sauce, combine, bake and caramelize the onions to top the casserole with after it comes out of the oven.

 Are Green Beans Low-Carb?